fevieira27/MoveToBeActive/README.md

   - (coming soon) **Elevation** (altitude above mean sea level in meters): Derived from the most accurate source (Barometer or GPS) in order of descending accuracy.
 If no GPS is present, then barometer readings will be used;
   - (coming soon) **Wind speed**: Current wind speed in km/h;
 * Bottom left data point - Can be selected between one of the below:
   - **Blood oxygen** percentage: will automatically activate when the sensor is active, temporarily replacing whatever data point was selected for this same position.
-As soon as it deactivates, the previous data point (setup on the watch face's config menu) will show up again.
+As soon as it deactivates, the previous data point (setup on the watch face's config menu and listed below) will show up again.
   - **Floors climbed** count: Icon will be displayed in Grey until floors climbed goal has been met, changing to the Accent color of choice;
   - (coming soon) **Precipitation** percentage: The current chance of rain/snow precipitation (0-100%);
   - (coming soon) **Humidity** percentage: The current relative humidity (0-100%);